Phlow Business Code of Conduct Policy

 Phlow is committed to providing a work environment free of potentially harmful effects of second-hand smoke on individuals in the workplace.
 The Company has a smoke-free work environment; thus, smoking of regular cigarettes, smokeless tobacco, e-cigarettes, or personal vaporizers is prohibited in all Phlow offices.

 Associates are prohibited from reporting to work or performing work-related duties while under the influence of alcohol.
-Alcohol may not be consumed in any Phlow office without the express permission of the CEO for the purposes of approved social events.

 Ban on Texting While Driving